dkeum/CV_posture_eye_tracker/README.md

 # Goal

-(1) Reduce computer vision syndrome through behavioral changes and alerting <br /> (2) have good posture while working on the computer
+(1) Reduce computer vision syndrome through behavioral changes and alerting <br /> (2) improve good posture while working on the computer

 # Functionality
  uses the cameras on your laptop  <br />